Cristiano Ronaldo suspension: Juventus star avoids ban for 'cojones' celebration | Goal.com

 But in netting a treble to knock out Simeone's side, he looks to be finding form at the ideal time ahead of the latter stages of the competition.

-Since arriving in Italy the 34-year-old has scored 24 goals in 36 appearances, with Massimiliano Allegri's side 15 points clear at the top of the Serie A table and set to win an eighth straight Scudetto.
+Since arriving in Italy the 34-year-old has scored 24 goals in 36 appearances across all competitions, with Massimiliano Allegri's side 15 points clear at the top of the Serie A table and set to win an eighth straight Scudetto.

+But it is the Champions League for which Ronaldo was bought during the summer of 2018, and he is unlikely to take Ajax for granted having seen the Eredivisie outfit knock out his former Madrid team-mates in the last-16.

+Erik ten Hag's side pulled off the surprise result of the round as they won 4-1 at Santiago Bernabeu to win 5-3 on aggregate over the 13-time winners.